Peptide Half-Life Chart: Complete Reference Guide for Researchers (2026)

 Which peptide has the shortest half-life on this chart?

 Sermorelin and Tesamorelin have extremely short half-lives of roughly 11–26 minutes because they are minimally modified growth hormone-releasing hormone analogs that are rapidly cleaved by dipeptidyl peptidase-4 and other serum proteases.
+Selank has an IV half-life of just 4–6 minutes, making it one of the shortest-lived peptides on this peptide half-life chart.

 Does CJC-1295 with DAC have a longer half-life than CJC-1295 without DAC?

 Yes.
 CJC-1295 without DAC (also called Modified GRF 1-29) has a half-life of approximately 30 minutes, while CJC-1295 with DAC binds to serum albumin via a maleimide linker and extends the half-life to roughly 6–8 days, allowing weekly rather than daily dosing in research models.
+This is one of the most instructive comparisons in the peptide half-life chart for demonstrating the impact of molecular modifications on pharmacokinetics.

 Can reconstituted peptides be frozen for later use?